AmosDinh/markdown2png/README.md

 ![Example](examples.png)

 ### Key Features
-(Currently the "save as png" button does not work, but the clipboard functionality is fully operational.)

 *   **Streamlined Clipboard Workflow:** A dedicated **"Clipboard → Clipboard"** button reads Markdown from your clipboard, converts it to png, and places the resulting image back on the clipboard in one step.
 *   **High-DPI Output:** Configure the resolution scale to generate crisp images perfect for Retina displays and presentations.